amiteshsinghk/lifecycle/readme.md

 Compare the behavior when switching screens versus displaying dialogs.
 📌 Surprising Insight: The logs reveal that opening a BottomSheet, AlertDialog, or DialogFragment does not trigger any lifecycle methods in the hosting Activity or Fragment—not even onPause(). 🚀

+### 🚀 Application Walkthrough

+To observe lifecycle methods, **clone the repository** and filter logs by **`DemoL`** in **Logcat**.

+1. When the app launches, it opens the **MainActivity**.
+2. The MainActivity includes several buttons:
+   - **Open Fragment**: Launches a new Activity containing a Fragment.
+Fragment lifecycle methods are logged in Logcat.
+   - **Bottom Sheet**: Opens a BottomSheetDialog and logs its lifecycle methods.
+Activity lifecycle methods remain unchanged.
+   - **Simple Alert Dialog**: Displays an AlertDialog.
+No Activity lifecycle methods are triggered.
+   - **Dialog Fragment**: Opens a DialogFragment and logs its lifecycle methods.
+Again, Activity lifecycle methods are not called.
+   - **Floating Action Button**: Launches a new Activity.
+Lifecycle methods of both current and new Activities are logged.

 * **When you open the application Activity1 start and open the next activity2 and click back.
 Activity lifecycle will be:**
     - MainActivityLog          D  onCreate() called
     - MainActivityLog          D  onStart() called